will-wright-eng/media_mgmt_cli/README.md

 ## TODO
 - search feature: search includes movies streaming via [tmdb](https://developers.themoviedb.org/3/search/search-movies) free api
-- search feature: include torrents (bot that logs into revolutiontt and runs search, scrape and display results)
+- search feature: include torrents (bot that logs into revolutiontt and runs search, scrape and display results; eg [torrent search api](https://github.com/JimmyLaurent/torrent-search-api) or [this one](https://www.npmjs.com/package/torrent-search-api))
 - uplaod feature: check to see if S3 object key already exists, if so then compare size of each
 - upload feature: checksum or hash to confirm file upload fully completed